Adavo/cordova-plugin-media/README.md

 		}

-I edit also the FileHelper.java by adding this two new methods :
+I edit also the FileHelper.java by adding this two new methods (think to import java.io.*) :

 	public static byte[] readFile(String file) throws IOException {
         return readFile(new File(file));